badoet/ionic-framework/core/src/components/modal/readme.md

 </script>
 ```

-> If you need a wrapper element inside of your modal component, we recommend using an `<ion-page>` so that the component dimensions are still computed properly.
+> If you need a wrapper element inside of your modal component, we recommend using an `<syg-page>` so that the component dimensions are still computed properly.

 ### Card Modals